MerajSharifi/meal-sharing/README.md

 ## What I Learned

-/* During the development of this project, I faced several challenges that helped me learn new skills and technologies.
-Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component, and a Burger Menu for mobile displays.
+During the development of this project, I faced several challenges that helped me learn new skills and technologies.
+Some of the challenges I faced include building building a database and Fack-end by SQL and Node.js and later displaying it through Front-end commponents in React.

-Through these challenges, I was able to gain a better understanding of React, CSS Modules, and Frontend Development in general.
-I also learned how to work with Express.js, KnexJS, and PostgreSQL to build a full-stack web application.
+Through these challenges, I was able to gain a better understanding of React, CSS Modules, and Front-end and Back-end Development in general.
+I also learned how to work with Node.js, Express.js, KnexJS, and PostgreSQL to build a full-stack web application.

 In addition to these technical skills, I also learned how to manage my time effectively and prioritize tasks to meet deadlines.

-Overall, this project was a great learning experience for me and helped me grow as a developer. */
+Overall, this project was a great learning experience for me and helped me grow as a developer.

 ## Screenshots